kwang0913/Kai_Data_Wrangling_Final/README.md

 ## May.
 7th 2018
 How to use:
-a) Run 'Download and Import.R' to get raw dataset
+a) Run 'Download and Import.R' to get raw dataset.
-b) Run 'Clean and Merge.R' to Clean dataset and build local SQL server
+b) Run 'Clean and Merge.R' to Clean dataset and build local SQL server.
 c) Run code in DW_Final folder to see shiny.app result.
 The folder contains default small size test.Rdata.
 If your machine support (RAM > 12GB), you can use data from step a&b without any problem.
 d) Kailong_Final is a Rmarkdown file for presentation.
 This file can run independently.